Saturday, April 27, 2019

 celebrity gossip (unless

-the celebrity is caused
+the celebrity is celebrity

-by participation in some
+due to participation in

-sport; or is one of the
+a sport; or is one of the

 Kardashians).
 I truly am